eladb/node-xui/README.md

 # node-xui

 An npm package wrapper for the awesome [xui.js](http://xuijs.org).

-I am using it to create onejs apps that use xui explicitly (and not assuming it is in the global namespace).
+This currently doesn't work on the server, only the browser.
+I am using it to create client side onejs apps that use xui explicitly (and not assuming it is in the global namespace).

+TODO:
+ * Support using jsdom to bind it to a server side document.

 ## Usage